Programme in Georgia

 - Promoting dialogue platforms and providing electoral stakeholders with high-level policy advice on legislative reform, electoral practices and their effective implementation;

-- Strengthening administrative, operational and management capacity of the Political Finances Monitoring Department of the State Audit Office;
+- Strengthening administrative, operational and management capacity of election administration of Georgia and Political Finances Monitoring Department at the State Audit Office;

 - Promoting gender equality and women’s political participation, enjoinment of electoral rights through increased awareness raising for vulnerable groups and youth;

-- Promoting good practices in the area of new information technologies with regard to impact on the integrity of electoral processes.
+- Promoting good practices in the area of new information technology and digital solutions with regard to impact on the integrity of electoral processes.

 Project Partners and Beneficiaries

-- State Audit Office of Georgia, Political Finances Department;
+- State Audit Office of Georgia, Political Finances Monitoring Department;

 - Domestic CSO;